 In 2019, Malone also presented a series called The Choir: our School by the Tower in which he worked with students from Kensington Aldridge Academy, the school that was next to Grenfell Tower.
 His aim in the show was to use music to help students deal with the trauma of the disaster, which killed 72 people in the worst residential fire since the Second World War.

 Gareth told Daily Mail’s Event Magazine that he saw a therapist every week while working with the school: “This is the first time I spoke to a psychotherapist weekly, so that I could get my own reaction to it out of the way and just be an open space for the kids to talk.
 I’m really glad I did that.

 “As I spent more time [at the school], we laughed and they were silly.
 They were badly behaved.
 They were regular kids.
 Actually, I don’t think the series is about Grenfell, really.
 It’s about young people, their lives and aspirations and how you deal with bad things happening to you.”

-Gareth’s new album, Music For Healing, is inspired by his work with those who were impacted by the Grenfell Tower fire.
-Its aim is to express, through music, the “essential role that the natural rhythms of time play in the process of healing and restoration”.
+Music For Healing was inspired by Malone’s work with those impacted by the Grenfell Tower fire.
+Its aim, Malone has said, was to express, through music, the “essential role that the natural rhythms of time play in the process of healing and restoration”.

-The album, which he hopes will “bring peace and tranquillity into the homes of those who have endured hardships”, was born after the choirmaster went through a number of personal challenges in 2018.
+The album was born after the choirmaster went through a number of personal challenges in 2018.
 As his wife was expecting their third child, his grandfather passed away – but during this time, Malone says, music-making took on a therapeutic quality.

-The choirmaster and pianist performed two tracks from the album – ‘January’ and ‘December’ – at October’s Classic FM Live.
+The choirmaster and pianist performed two tracks from the album – ‘January’ and ‘December’ – at Classic FM Live in October 2019.